Last Updated on by Bree

 Even if I’ve heard about several family planning methods, I hadn’t decided for sure the one I’d use.

-Moreover, birth control is a personal thing, and you are the only one that gets to pick the method you prefer.
+Moreover, birth control is personal, and you are the only one who gets to pick the method you prefer.

-On that note, I thought I’d share my experience using the Jadelle Implant birth control three years later.
+On that note, I thought I’d share my experience using the Jadelle Implant birth control five years later.

 Let’s get started.

-My Experience Using The Jadelle Implant Birth Control Method
+My Review of The Jadelle Implant Birth Control Method

 When I made up my mind about family planning

-However, it didn’t cover the Jadelle implant birth control, so I had to pay for the drug and not the procedure.
+However, it didn’t cover the Jadelle implant birth control, so I had to pay for the drug, not the procedure.

 I thought that was a good plan considering we didn’t pay a penny from pocket for delivery and pediatric care.